Kruithne/spooder/README.md

 > [!NOTE]
 > This feature is not enabled by default.

-In the event that the server process exits with a non-zero exit code, `spooder` can automatically restart it using an exponential backoff strategy.
-To enable this feature set `auto_restart` to `true` in the configuration.
+In the event that the server process exits, `spooder` can automatically restart it.

+If the server exits with a non-zero exit code, this will be considered an **unexpected shutdown**.
+The process will be restarted using an exponential backoff strategy.

 ```json
 {